singer-io/getting-started/README.md

 › export GITHUB_REPO_PATH=<github repo path>
 ```

+which will keep the values in your environment for the duration of
+your shell session.

-Then, run the streamer and persister together:
+#### Run the GitHub streamer with the Stitch persister

+Run them together like this:

 ```bash
 › persist-stitch python stream_github.py